phlex-ruby/phlex.fun/pages/index.md

 render Hello
 ```

-The `template` method determines what your view will output when its rendered.
+The `view_template` method determines what your view will output when its rendered.
 The above example calls the `h1` method which outputs an `<h1>` tag.

 ### Accepting arguments